 Path planning is only as good as the map, sensing, and operational constraints behind it.
 A short route may still be the wrong route if it crosses a slippery floor, a restricted area, or a zone with toxic gas.
 In practice, planning works best when it is tied to good SLAM, sensor fusion, and clear safety rules.

-Related concepts: SLAM, Sensor Fusion, Onboard Autonomy, Reinforcement Learning, and Teleoperation.
+Related concepts: SLAM, Sensor Fusion, Trajectory Prediction, Onboard Autonomy, Reinforcement Learning, Teleoperation, Swarm Intelligence, and COLREGs.